Avalors/RISC-V-Team2/docs/logbooks/elson_log.md

 - Updated logbook and personal statement

 ### 29/11/24
-- Met up as a team to fix the program counter, rom, and top testbenches and successfully got all verification test successful
+- Met up as a team to fix the program counter, rom, and top testbenches and successfully got all verification test successful: [Worked on Antoine's Liveshare of VSCode as a team for debugging and testbenching](https://github.com/aa6dcc/RISC-V-Team2/commit/e3fd87fdfd4d9f00b7447949e95964d28db9bb20#diff-9b9a6efe51731ef72a27f44c26c78fb4b1e55f3e88676bf0140041f7af99e2ee): For more detail and evidence see [Team Log (27/11)](../logbooks/team_log.md#team-meetup-27-11).

 ### 30/11/24
 - Worked with Ahmed to fix the top testbench to write to gtkwave to simulate our counter
-- Completed a new instr_mem.sv and respective testbench to be able to directly use complie.sh to compile the assembly file into hex and load into instruction memory (replacing rom.sv in this case)
+- Completed a new instr_mem.sv and respective testbench to be able to directly use complie.sh to compile the assembly file into hex and load into instruction memory (replacing rom.sv in this case): [Instruction Memory implementation and Lab 4 debugging: Counter fully working](https://github.com/aa6dcc/RISC-V-Team2/commit/edc939dadaaca6523c7ef921765ea0f2ed3c03f0): For more detail and evidence see [Team Log (30/11)](../logbooks/team_log.md#team-meetup-30-11).

 ### 01/12/24
 - Worked on the foundation of the f1_lights.sv and the respective testbench: [F1Lights asm code and respective testbench](https://github.com/aa6dcc/RISC-V-Team2/commit/0a6c948daec468a1f3c2d683eaa48e9bb5bda528)